krischer/instaseis/doc/index.rst

 arguments and keyword arguments are passed to the the initialization function of these objects.
 Once the database objects are created, usage of both is identical.
-Be aware that the initialization of the database objects is potentially a fairly expensive operation so make sure to do it more often than necessary (usually once per database).
+Be aware that the initialization of the database objects is potentially a fairly expensive operation so make sure to do it only when necessary (usually once per database).

 .. note::